laytenter/Insider-London/__posts/2014-11-21-insider-londons-best-of-the-london-underground-and-tube.md

 Finally, you can beat a quirky tube fact.
 Or eighty.
 Read <a href="/london-underground-tube-tours-facts/" target="_blank">part one here</a>, <a href="/london-underground-tube-tours-facts-part2/" target="_blank">part two here</a>, <a href="/london-underground-tube-tours-facts-part3/" target="_blank">part three here</a> and, phew!, <a href="/london-underground-tube-tours-facts-part4/" target="_blank">part four here</a>.
 That&#8217;s a lot of facts!

 Although we do have room for one final one.
 That is that Temple station, as seen in the Bond film, Skyfall isn&#8217;t actually Temple at all.
 Want to know how we worked it out?
-There&#8217;s <a href="/james-bond-skyfall-london-underground-chase/" target="_blank">more information here</a>.
+There's [more information here](/blog/james-bond-skyfall-london-underground-chase/)

-For EVEN more, come and join us on one of our <a href="https://www.insider-london.co.uk/london-underground-tube-tours/" target="_blank">London Underground and Tube walking tours</a>.
+For EVEN more, come and join us on one of our [London Underground and Tube](/london/educational-tours/london-underground-tours/) walking tours</a>.